ONSdigital/ras-deploy/README.md

 ### Job failed in pipeline
 Sometimes a job might fail in the pipeline.
-You should first try the following to identify the problem by:
+You should first try to identify the problem by:

 * Looking at the logs from the failing job in the Concourse UI
 * Looking at the logs from the application(s) in Cloud Foundry / Docker
-* Try to replicate the issue locally with Docker
+* Trying to replicate the issue locally with Docker

 If you're still unable to resolve the problem then you can **'hijack'** into the container of the failing job in Concourse.